kuberhealthy/kuberhealthy/cmd/pod-status-check/README.md

 `kubectl apply -f https://raw.githubusercontent.com/kuberhealthy/kuberhealthy/2.0.0/cmd/pod-status-check/pod-status-check.yaml`

 to your Kubernetes Cluster.
-Make sure that you are using the latest release of Kuberhealthy 2.0.0.
+Make sure that you are using the latest release of Kuberhealthy 2.4.1 or later.

 If you want to enable the cluster wide option described above then __instead__ apply with cluster permissions [pod-status-check-clusterscope.yaml](pod-status-check-clusterscope.yaml).